dtcenter/MET/met/docs/Users_Guide/mode-td.rst

 3D Pair Attributes
 ~~~~~~~~~~~~~~~~~~

-The next category of spatial attributes is for pairs of objects — one of the pair coming from the collection of forecast objects, the other coming from the observation objects.
+The next category of spatial attributes is for pairs of objects - one of the pair coming from the collection of forecast objects, the other coming from the observation objects.

 Note: whenever a pair attribute is described below as a *delta*, that means it's a simple difference of two single-object attributes.
-The difference is always taken as “forecast minus observed”.
+The difference is always taken as "forecast minus observed".

 The **spatial centroid distance** is the purely spatial part of the centroid separation of two objects.
 If one centroid is at :math:`(\bar{x}_1, \bar{y}_1, \bar{t}_1)` and the other is at :math:`(\bar{x}_2, \bar{y}_2, \bar{t}_2)` then the distance is calculated as